 Over in the entry way, I used a few more of the vinyl gems I cut out on the Cricut machine.
 They looked great on the mirror, and easily peeled off after the party.

 I also sewed some geometric bunting.
 Again I used the Cricut and cut out some simple geometric shapes out of different colours of cardstock and in different sizes.
 I used my sewing machine to sew them into a pretty garland –see my tutorial here.
 I made a few and used some over the console table too.

-I made the geometric shaped honey comb decorations, by cutting round ones before they were unfolded -I love how these turned out and they’re so simple to make.
+To make the geometric shaped honey comb decorations, I cut the round ones before they were unfolded -I love how these turned out and they’re so simple to make.